epbay01/startup/README.md

 **Application text content:** The text utilizes fonts to look more thematic, and has padding etc. to make it readable

 **Application images:** I included a few images, such as one in the footer, one in the header as the logo, and a couple on the about/login page

+## React

+**Bundled with Vite:** I did this using node.js

+**Components:** I used multiple components with a number of states to keep track of votes, voter history, and users.
+The main components are the three pages of the site, but I also used additional components to build two tables, and adapt the nav bar.
+Currently, you can vote and it tracks the votes using localStorage.
+This will change later to a database.

+**Router:** I used the router for the various pages.
+I also used it to redirect when you login.

+**Hooks:** I used the `useEffect` hook in several places to adapt the site to respond to what's happening.
+For example, when you log in, put in a wrong password, or vote.